U.S. flag

 • Counseling

 • CIRC can coordinate a “Know Your Rights” (KYR) Training for your organization.
-They are provided by Immigration Attourneys, along with the American Immigration Lawyers Association – New England (AILA-NE) and the Political Asylum and Immigration/ Representation (PAIR) Project.
+They are provided by Immigration Attorneys from organization such as the Massachusetts Immigrant & Refugee Advocacy Coalition (MIRA), the Political Asylum and Immigration/ Representation (PAIR) Project, and De Novo Center for Justice and Healing.
 Schedule a Know Your Rights training by contacting our office.

 Visit the State's website for the Emergency Planning Guide for Families made by the Office of Attorney General.
 Click to view the guides in English, Kreyòl Ayisyen (Haitian Creole), Español, and Português.